Healing Dark Wounds With Joyful Noise

 Even though war makes it difficult to go about the business of life, there are treatment options out there!

-As it stands, one of the more common routes trauma sufferers choose to go is intensive psychotherapy partnered up with specialized trauma therapy and medication.
-Psychotherapy is certainly necessary and cathartic but involves reliving the pain a person has gone through.
-More and more, alternative therapy options are coming into view.
+Popular treatment for trauma sufferers are intensive psychotherapy partnered up with specialized trauma therapy and medication.
+Psychotherapy is certainly necessary and cathartic, but alternative therapy options are coming into view.

 One of those options is Music Therapy.